Vitamins and Supplements Guide

 Garlic, like ginger and fatty fish, is a common food that’s rich in anti-inflammatory compounds.

 It is especially high in allicin, a potent anti-inflammatory agent that may also help strengthen the immune system to ward off disease-causing pathogens.

-Curcumin is a compound in the spice turmeric.
+Curcumin is a compound in spice turmeric.
 It is commonly used in Indian cuisine and known for its bright orange-yellow color.
 It provides several impressive health benefits like decreased inflammation for diabetes, heart disease, inflammatory bowel disease, and cancer.

 Ginger root is used in cooking and has a history of use in eastern medicine.
-It’s a homeopathic remedy to treat indigestion, nausea, and morning sickness during pregnancy.
+It’s also a homeopathic remedy to treat indigestion, nausea, and morning sickness during pregnancy.